translate/amagama/docs/running.rst

 Running amaGama
 ***************

+.. note:: Please make sure that the command to run amaGama :ref:`is accessible
+   <installation#commands>`.

 The command :command:`amagama` will try to use the best pure Python WSGI server to launch amaGama server listening on port ``8888``.
 Try :command:`amagama --help` for more options.